qrp73/K5TOOL/README.md

 ## Logging

-The tool write detailed communication log with all error details.
+The tool writes detailed communication log with all error details.
 You can read log file in K5TOOL.log.

 ```rx``` and ```tx``` tags shows raw communication with radio.

 ```RX``` and ```TX``` tags shows decrypted messages.

 ```recv``` and ```send``` tags shows parsed protocol messages

 In case of any error you can find all communication and detailed error info in the log.